usdot-fhwa-stol/carma-platform/Contributing.md

 * Thanks to this naming, team members can easily tell what code each branch contains.

 ### release
+* A release branch is created whenever a set of functionality is ready for production release.
+It is normally created from develop and is used to keep the contents stable for final acceptance testing while other development activities may continue on other branches.
-* This branch is created every iteration (i.e. sprint) from develop, and when the team rolls out a release it’s deployed to the staging server for testing.
-A stable release is merged first into the master branch and then into develop.
+* Once the release is accepted, it will be merged into the master branch and versioned, then merged into develop.
 * The naming convention for this branch starts with release/ followed by its version.
-For example, **release/v1.0.1.**
+For example:  **`release/v1.0.1.`**.

 ### hotfix
 * This branch is created for handling emergency situations – it allows developers to quickly fix something in production.
 This branch uses master as the parent branch and merges into both master and develop.
 * The name of this branch starts with hotfix/ followed by its version.
-For example, **hotfix/v0.1.1.**
+For example: **`hotfix/v0.1.1.`**

 ## The End
 Hope this guide helps you get started in contributing to the CARMAPlatform project!